The Human Bridge: A Call to Integration

 Marcus Vitruvius Pollio (c.
 80–15 BC) wrote De Architectura (The Ten Books on Architecture), a work that proved highly influential to Leonardo da Vinci.
 In his treatise, Vitruvius advocated a trio of principles for all sacred structures: Strength, Utility, and Beauty.
 These principles directly echo the Platonic Transcendentals of Truth, Goodness, and Beauty, but applied specifically to the construction of a Temple.

-Vitruvius also detailed the geometric proportions of the human body in his text only, which Renaissance artists illustrated 1,500 years later.
+Vitruvius also detailed the geometric proportions of the human body in his text only, which Renaissance artists only illustrated 1,500 years later.
 This principle: deriving the proportions of sacred architecture from the human form, is a perennial theme across many religious traditions.
 The most transcendent architecture relates the individual to something larger than themselves, making them feel connected, aligned, and at home within the cosmos.

 the Renaissance masters proved: The human body is the true temple.